n3554/n3554/n3554_a_parallel_algorithms_library.0.md

     `std::for_each` is executed serially, only one exception will be contained in the `exception_list` object -- *end note*]

-    [*Note:* These guarantees imply that, unless the algorithm has failed to allocate memory and has terminated `std::bad_alloc`, all exceptions thrown during the execution of the algorithm are communicated to the caller.
+    [*Note:* These guarantees imply that, unless the algorithm has failed to allocate memory and terminated with `std::bad_alloc`, all exceptions thrown during the execution of the algorithm are communicated to the caller.
 It is unspecified whether an algorithm implementation will "forge ahead" after encountering and capturing a user exception. -- *end note*]